TRANSLATION BUREAU

 Before your visit:

 1) Prepare a document proving you are staying/living on the territory of Russia (hotel receipt, hotel voucher etc.).
-The main idea, such document shall have a stamp and the address of your sojourn;
+The main idea is that such a document should have a stamp and the address of your sojourn;

 2) You need an emergency passport;